Pasebani/ppg/README.md

 # ppg (Pasebani Password Generator :dancer:)
-You Can With This Script Make Strongest Passwordsssssssssssssss
+You can create with these very cool & Greatest passwords :dancer:
 # Hint :shit:
-Please Use This Script with Python 3 and You can use This on Windows
+Please Use This Script with Python 3

 # Now Available on RUBY :gem:
 # INSTALL
 its So Easy!